 % scale the between [0, 255] in order to use a custom color map for it. minplaneimg = min(min(planeimg)); % find minimum first. scaledimg = (floor(((planeimg - minplaneimg) ./ ... (max(max(planeimg)) - minplaneimg)) * 255)); % perform scaling % convert the image to a true color image with the jet colormap. colorimg = ind2rgb(scaledimg,jet(256));

-Due to the way colormap and ind2rgb work, the image must first be scaled to between [0, 255] before being converted to true color.
-I also have to specify a 256 element colormap (since [0, 255] has 256 possible values).
+before being converted to true color.
+I also have to specify a 256 element colormap (since [0, 255]

 % plot the image plane using surf. surf([min_x max_x],[min_y max_y],repmat(imgzposition, [2 2]),... colorimg,'facecolor','texture')

 This will produce a figure very similar to the one at the beginning of this tutorial.
-If you want to get rid of the wireframe mesh (as I did), then simply specify 'edgecolor' to be 'none' in your surf commands:
+If you want to get rid of the wireframe mesh (as I did), then simply specify 'edgecolor' to be 'none' in your surf

 surf(x,y,z,'edgecolor','none');